Privacy Policy

 You have the right to request confirmation as to whether personal data concerning you is being processed; if this is the case, you have the right to access this personal data and to receive the information specified in detail in Article 15 of the GDPR.

-You have the right to request the immediate correction of inaccurate personal data concerning you and, where necessary, the completion of incomplete data.
+You have the right to request the immediate rectification of inaccurate personal data concerning you and, where applicable, the completion of incomplete data.

 Right to erasure (Art.
 17 GDPR)

-You have the right to request that personal data concerning you be erased without delay if any of the grounds specified in Article 17 of the GDPR apply.
+You have the right to request that personal data concerning you be erased without delay if any of the grounds listed in detail in Article 17 of the GDPR apply.

-Right to restriction of processing (Art.
-18 GDPR)
+Right to restriction of processing (Article 18 of the GDPR)

-You have the right to request the restriction of processing if any of the conditions listed in Article 18 of the GDPR are met, for example, if you have objected to the processing, for the duration of the controller’s review.
+You have the right to request the restriction of processing if any of the conditions listed in Article 18 ofthe GDPR apply, for example, if you have objected to the processing, for the duration of the controller’s review.

 In certain cases, as specified in Article 20 of the GDPR, you have the right to receive the personal data concerning you in a structured, commonly used, and machine-readable format, or to request that this data be transmitted to a third party.